-Students will be monitored from the point of log-on and during the entire length of
+Students will be monitored from the point of log-on and during the entire length of the exam.
+The video, when required, will be reviewed by the instructor for unusual activity.
 The video is archived within the course.
-It is expected that all students will follow the On

-Campus Testing/Examination Rules.
+It is expected that all students will follow the On Campus Testing/Examination Rules.